|Korchnoi - Geller Candidates Quarterfinal (1971)|

 This Candidates Quarterfinal was held in Moscow.
 1 The competition was held in order to select a challenger for Boris Spassky, the World Champion.
-Korchnoi qualified for the 10 game match from his appearance in the Spassky - Korchnoi Candidates Final (1968), and Geller from his shared 2nd-4th in the Palma de Mallorca Interzonal (1970).
-2 Korchnoi's seconds were Viacheslav Osnos and Gennady Sosonko, and Geller's second was Eduard Gufeld.
+Korchnoi qualified for the 10-game match as the loser of the Spassky - Korchnoi Candidates Final (1968), and Geller qualified from his shared 2nd place in the Palma de Mallorca Interzonal (1970).
+2 Korchnoi's seconds were Viacheslav Osnos and Gennady Borisovich Sosonko, and Geller's second was Eduard Gufeld.
 2, 3 The arbiter was Vladas Mikenas.
 4

-Moscow, Soviet Union (Russia), 13-31 May 19715
+Moscow, Soviet Union (Russia), 13-31 May 1971 5

-Match Photos: http://chessglum.com/phpBB3/downloa... and http://porto-fr.odessa.ua/2005/25/p...
+Match photo: http://porto-fr.odessa.ua/2005/25/p...